Yasmani Grandal Player Props: White Sox vs. Twins

 Yasmani Grandal At The Plate

-- Grandal leads Chicago in total hits (20) this season while batting .241 with 11 extra-base hits.
+- Grandal has 20 hits, which leads Chicago hitters this season, while batting .235 with 11 extra-base hits.

-- Grandal has driven in a run in seven games this year (28.0%), including two games with multiple runs batted in.
+- In seven games this season (26.9%), Grandal has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.